Dubai: Getting to see Ronaldo is a dream come true for these youngsters

 “I have followed him (Salah) from the very beginning of his career.
 I remember his first game for Liverpool.
 So to see him grow and become a legend and break records, it’s amazing.”

-But Ali says he will cherish the moment he was Ronaldo for the first time on the stage in Dubai.
+But Ali says he will cherish the moment he saw Ronaldo for the first time on the stage in Dubai.

 “Every football fan watches Ronaldo and Messi on YouTube.
 So it’s amazing to see Ronaldo here in Dubai,” he smiled.